JoaoLages/TREC_WebTrack/README.md

 Since the cost of computing the relevance score for every query-document pair is too high, the method used to evaluate the models is to rerank the QL submissions of each year, that you can find [here](https://github.com/trec-web/trec-web-2014/tree/master/data/runs/baselines).

 **This repo is still under development.
 Any issues, PRs or suggestions will be welcome.**
-It currently only has an implementation of the model described in:
+It currently has implemented both models described in:

 Kai Hui, Andrew Yates, Klaus Berberich, Gerard de Melo.
 [PACRR: A Position-Aware Neural IR Model for Relevance Matching](https://arxiv.org/pdf/1704.03940.pdf).